NeilNjae/advent-of-code-16/README.md

 ```
 ).

-I'm also using some extra libraries (install with
+I'm also using some extra libraries.
+Before installing, run `cabal update` then set `library-profiling: True` in `~/.cabal/config` .
+Then install the packages with
 ```
 $ cabal install MissingH
-$ cabal install parsec-number
+$ cabal install parsec-numbers
 $ cabal install cryptonite
+$ cabal install pqueue
 ```
-)

 Compile the code with
 ```